Summer!

 Car Travels

 Though it may seem obvious, never leave your dog in the car, unattended.
 Have you ever sat in your car, with no a/c in the heat?
-Even in moderate temperatures, it can become more uncomfortable, and in the summer, can quickly lead to heat stroke or worse.
-Those with a truck, should not put their dog in the bed.
+Even in moderate temperatures, it can become uncomfortable, and in the summer, can quickly lead to heat stroke or worse.
+Those with a truck, should not put their dog in the bed when traveling.
 Not only is this unsafe due to potential car accidents, but the bed of a truck, like asphalt, can reach extreme temperatures burning your pup’s feet and without shade, they have nowhere to go to avoid the heat.

 Consider purchasing window shades for your car.
 This way your pawssenger(s) can have a more comfortable climate while when riding with you.